Everyone knows that magnets are needed in electroacoustic equipment such as speakers, speakers, and headphones, then

 Transient can be understood as “fast response” to the signal, Qms is relatively high.
 Earphones with good transient response should respond as soon as the signal comes, and the signal will stop as soon as it stops.
 For example, the transition from lead to ensemble is most obvious in drums and symphonies of larger scenes.

-There are three types of speaker magnets on the market: aluminum nickel cobalt, ferrite and neodymium iron boron:
+There are three types of speaker magnets on the market: aluminum nickel cobalt, ferrite and neodymium magnet:

 Alnico was the earliest magnet used in speakers, such as the speaker in the 1950s and 1960s (known as tweeters).
 Generally made into the internal magnetic speaker (external magnetic type is also available).
 The disadvantage is that the power is small, the frequency range is narrow, hard and brittle, and the processing is very inconvenient.
 In addition, cobalt is a scarce resource, and the price of aluminum nickel cobalt is relatively high.
 From the perspective of cost performance, the use of aluminum nickel cobalt for speakermagnets is relatively small.